babashka/sci/doc/forking.md

 `remove-all-methods` accept both SCI and native host multimethods, while host code that tests specifically for the concrete host `MultiFn` class can observe the difference.

+SCI delays also have stable interpreter-owned identity.
+Forking a pending delay creates an independent pending realization in the child; forking a completed delay inherits its cached value or exception according to the host's delay semantics.
+In particular, JVM Clojure caches a thrown exception while ClojureScript leaves that delay pending and retryable.
+The JVM `promise` follows the same world split: a delivered value is inherited, while a pending child receives an independent delivery state and no source-world waiters.
+Its shared wake-up monitor is only a scheduling signal: a waiter always rechecks the state of its own world.
+Host code that tests for the concrete host delay or promise class can observe these representation differences.

 Forking is O(number of allocated slots), including spare array capacity, while slot reads and writes are constant time.
 This intentionally favors the common